A topic from the subject of Distillation in Chemistry.

 Key Concepts

-• Binary distillation: Separation of two liquids with different boiling points.
+• Binary distillation: The separation of two liquids with significantly different boiling points.
+The more volatile component is preferentially vaporized and condensed.

-• Feed: The mixture to be separated.
+• Feed: The liquid mixture to be separated by distillation.

 Process Description